kenlina/PSE_Group2_Project/spec/spec.md

 ## Introduction

-構建出一個零知識拍賣系統，在 Deadline 之前各買家所投標之金額不會被得知(以 commitment 方式提交到 smart contract 上)，但在提交出 commitment 之前必須要證明它提交的金額大於底標，由 smart contract 驗證合法性，在過了 Deadline 之後就必須 open 當初的 commitment 讓 smart contract 決定出得標者(最高標)，再由 smart contract 處理後續的交易過程。
+Construct a zero-knowledge auction system where the bid amounts from buyers are not disclosed before the deadline (submitted to the smart contract via a commitment scheme).
+Before submitting their commitments, buyers must prove that their bid is above the reserve price.
+The smart contract will verify the validity of these proofs.
+After the deadline, the commitments must be opened to allow the smart contract to determine the winner (the highest bidder).
+The smart contract will then handle the subsequent transaction process.

 ![image](./flow.png)